Kamila-Hamalcikova/Avalanche_prediction_in_massifs_of_French_Alps/README.md

 ![](readme.assets/bokeh_maps.png)
 image of avalanche events (left) and avalanche accidents (right) on the map of French Alps, source: Kamila Hamalcikova/Bokeh

 - Avalanche prediction with machine learning: Random Forest (RF) was machine learning model used for prediction of avalanche events and accidents.
-Model did provide very good performance when undersampling was used (sample divided in 50 % od cas with avalanche and 50 % without avalanche).
-However, when RF model was used on normal sample where we have very **imbalanced data due to very low number of days with avalanches**, it returned very **good results for weighted F1-score; 0.998 for avalanche events and 0.995 for avalanche accidents, but recall for days with avalanches was not very satisfying, especially for avalanche accidents**.
-Recall for days without avalanche events or accident was 1, so perfect, but recall for days with avalanche event was 0.55 and 0.44 for avalanche accident.
+Results were better when predicting avalanche events because independent variables in dataset were more suitable for it.
+I was dealing with strongly imbalanced dataset (99,6 % of cases without avalanche and only 0.4 % with avalanche).
+I focused mainly on recall for days with avalanche and weighted F1 score as performance metrics of RF models, instead of accuracy that is misleading for imbalanced datasets.
+The best choice was RF model when removing summer months from the sample.
+It resulted in 0.58 recall for avalanche days and very high recall 0.9956.
+It was minor improvement over baseline values 0.55 from simple RF without feature selection.
+Other options were RF only on data with limited altitude (1500- 3600 metres), without division into 22 massifs and modification of RF model (Balanced Random Forest), but these variants of machine learning models provided less satisfying results.

 ## How to run the code